Cisco ASA Firewall Fundamentals ebook : Rapidshare and Torrent Free Download

 YES, when you purchase you will get free updates to the book as revisions are made.
 For example, when I added some revisions about the new ASA 8.3 version a few months ago, all of my current customers received the updated ebook for free.
 My existing customers will receive also significant discounts on any new books that I’m planning to publish.

-55. NMT - November 26th, 2010 at 4:15 pm
+November 26, 2010 at 4:15 pm

 Thanks for your e-book.
 I refer to your “CONFIGURATION EXAMPLE 2: ASA FIREWALL WITH DMZ AND TWO INTERNAL ZONES”.
 I ve some blocking issues.
-I’d like to ssh/ftp to server@DMZ from internal seg.
+I’d like to ssh/ftp to [email protected] from internal seg.
 And would like to ssh/ telnet access to RTR which is connected at FW Outside seg.
 What could be the blockig issues?

 ASA01# sh run